 Limerick GAA Treasurer Liam Bourke

-LIMERICK GAA has returned a surplus of almost a quarter of a million euro despite the extra costs associated with the All-Ireland SHC title run.
+LIMERICK GAA accounts report a surplus of over a quarter of a million euro for for 2021.

 Subscribe or register today to discover more from DonegalLive.ie